karatelabs/karate/karate-netty/README.md

 ```

 ### Mock Server
-To start a mock server, the 2 mandatory arguments are the path of the feature file 'mock' `-m` and the port `-p`
+To start a mock server, the 2 mandatory arguments are the path of the feature file 'mocks' `-m` and the port `-p`

 ```
-java -jar karate.jar -m my-mock.feature -p 8080
+java -jar karate.jar -m my-mock.feature -m my-2nd-mock.feature -p 8080
 ```

 Note that this server will be able to act as an HTTPS proxy server if needed.
 If you need to specify a custom certificate and key combination, see below.